ringcentral/ringcentral-faq/docs/fax.md

 Yes.
 When a fax is sent to a RingCentral number, received faxes can be accessed via the RingCentral API's `message-store` endpoint.
 To retrieve a list of incoming faxes, call the `message-store` endpoint with `messageType=Fax` and `direction=Inbound` to return a list of fax data that can be used to retrieve fax media in PDF or TIFF format.

+### How long are my sent faxes stored?

+Sent faxes are stored for 30 days.
+Additional information is available in [RingCentral KB 1894](https://success.ringcentral.com/articles/RC_Knowledge_Article/2178).

 ## Technical Questions

 ### Is providing a filename in the Content-Disposition header necessary?